platform-experience/serviceportal-widget-library/pe-scratch-pad/Readme.md

 ## Installation

-Installation is very simple, you can just download the update set **pe-scratch-pad-update-set.xml** and install it on your instance.
+Installation is very simple, you can just download the update set **pe-scratch-pad.u-update-set.xml** and install it on your instance.
 Then the widget is available for you to drag and drop on your page.